Skip to main content

 She will use it to complete her new book, tentatively titled “The Decline of Indigenous Rights in Latin America.”
 Martínez Novo will address the following questions:

 What explains the retrenchment of indigenous rights in Latin America after several decades of social movement growth and of increasing inclusion of indigenous peoples in Latin American democracies?
 How is the deterioration of indigenous rights linked to political economic transformations such as renewed state dependency on the extraction of oil and minerals?
-Are left wing administrations more vulnerable to dependency on natural resource extraction due to
+Are left wing administrations more vulnerable to dependency on natural resource

 By Lori Minter